 The Adsorption Problem

 Adsorption occurs when guest molecules accumulate on a surface or inside a porous host.
 The host is the adsorbent.
-The guest fluid is the adsorbate.1 A methane molecule inside a metal-organic framework (MOF),2 carbon dioxide inside a zeolite, and xenon inside activated carbon are all adsorption systems.
+The guest fluid is the adsorbate.1 In the running example, MOF-5 is the adsorbent and methane is the adsorbate.
+Carbon dioxide inside a zeolite and xenon inside activated carbon are the same kind of problem with different host-guest chemistry.

 The physical setup is open.
 The material is in contact with a large gas reservoir at temperature \(T\) and pressure \(P\).
-Gas molecules enter and leave the pores until equilibrium.
-The number of adsorbed molecules is not fixed; it is an outcome.
+Methane molecules enter and leave the pores until equilibrium.
+The number of adsorbed methane molecules is not fixed; it is an outcome.

-This is why adsorption is usually modeled in the grand canonical ensemble, also called \(\mu VT\):
+Adsorption is therefore usually modeled in the grand canonical ensemble, also called \(\mu VT\):

-The chemical potential \(\mu\) is the free-energy cost of adding one molecule to the reservoir.3 In practice, for a pure gas at fixed \(T\), specifying pressure \(P\) determines \(\mu\) through an equation of state.
-This is why adsorption papers often say “simulation at pressure \(P\)” while the formal ensemble is written with \(\mu\).
+The chemical potential \(\mu\) is the free-energy cost of adding one molecule to the reservoir.2 In practice, for a pure gas at fixed \(T\), specifying pressure \(P\) determines \(\mu\) through an equation of state.
+For methane in MOF-5, “simulate at pressure \(P\)” means “set the methane reservoir chemical potential corresponding to \(P\).”
+Adsorption papers therefore often use pressure language while the formal ensemble is written with \(\mu\).

 What Makes Adsorption Hard?